309thEDDGE/opal-helm/README.md

 ### Log in as root
 The default root user name is : *rootuser*
 Then, run the following command:
->$ mongosh admin --host "opal-mongodb" --authenticationDatabase admin -u rootuser
+>$ mongosh admin --host "opal-setup-mongodb" --authenticationDatabase admin -u rootuser

 This will prompt a password that is found in the previous section.